South Bank London

 There are absolutely no rules about painting down here either (except for the obvious caveat being that somebody else will inevitably come down and paint over your creations tomorrow!), so if you fancy yourself a street artist bring your cans along and have a go!
 Or even better yet, get in touch with Leake Street's very own artist-in-residence Max The Virus about joining one of his graffiti workshops where you'll get the chance to learn from the best.

 This super-fun spot has turned a once-dank railway arch into one of the city's most popular venues devoted to all things board games.
 Spread over two floors and with over 1,000 unique games on the shelves, you can recreate Christmas at home or find a secluded spot to quietly unlock the mysteries of the universe.
-If the weather suddenly takes a turn (as often happens in London), this is the perfect spot to settle in and ride out the rain showers.
+If the weather suddenly takes a turn (as often happens in London), this is an ideal spot to settle in and ride out the rain showers.

 The menu heroes hearty traditional Polish food.
 Dishes like pierogi dumplings, bigos stew and schabowy cutlets feature prominently, complemented by a great salad bar.
-As you might expect there's also an excellent selection of Polish vodkas on sale.
-For something special push the boat out and try the vodka boards with their selection of fruity tipples.
+As you might expect there's also an excellent selection of Polish vodkas on sale – for something special push the boat out and try the vodka boards with their selection of fruity tipples!

-A heady mix of urban graffiti culture meets futuristic immersive technology at this unique venue for hire inside one of the many arches off the Leake Street tunnel.
-Aures goes beyond the conventional event space experience and is known for its use of dynamic, immersive technology.
-In addition to being used for private corporate events, the venue also often pops up with public events that make full use of their 360 degree audio-visual tech.
+A heady mix of urban graffiti culture meets futuristic immersive technology at this unique venue.
+Aures goes beyond the conventional event space experience and is known for its use of dynamic, immersive technology with 360 degree audio-visual tech enveloping the entire space for private corporate events such as product launches.